sincze/Domoticz-Growatt-Webserver-Plugin/README.md

 # Domoticz-Growatt-Webserver-Plugin

-A Domoticz Python Plugin that can read data from the Growatt webserver interface.
-To retrieve Data from the Growatt webservice into your Domoticz.
+A Domoticz Python Plugin that can read data from the Growatt webserver interface into your Domoticz.

 ![devices](https://github.com/sincze/Domoticz-Growatt-Webserver-Plugin/blob/master/Growatt-Image.png)